gNU Bourne-Again SHell (GNU Bourne-Again SHell)

 A login shell is one whose first character of argument zero is a

-, or one started with the --login
+-, or one started with the --login option.

 An interactive shell is one started without non-option arguments

-is specified) and without the -c
+(unless -s is specified) and without the -c option whose standard

 input and error are both connected to terminals (as determined by

-isatty(3)), or one started with the -i
+isatty(3)), or one started with the -i option.
+PS1 is set and $-

-is interactive, allowing a shell script or a
+includes i if bash is interactive, allowing a shell script or a

 startup file to test this state.

-The following paragraphs describe how bash
+The following paragraphs describe how bash executes its startup

 files.
 If any of the files exist but cannot be read, bash